 - Focus on Self-Care:

 - Prioritize activities that nurture your mind and body.
-Whether it’s a Betrayal Trauma Recovery Meditation or simply going on a walk around the block.
+Whether it’s a Betrayal Trauma Recovery meditation or simply going on a walk around the block.

 - Educate Yourself: